 I’d asked for a Christmas tree with Hawaiian flowers but they look more like poinsettias to me?
 Def my least favorite cake ever for one of my parties but you can’t really change it once it’s at your house!

 Those Fresh Beginnings cookies never disappoint though 🙂

-The only real labor intensive item regarding the party food were these flip flop cookies (and they were a BREEZE).
+The only real labor-intensive item regarding the party food was these flip flop cookies (and they were a BREEZE).
 I used Nutterbutter cookies and gel icing to make them.
 I did red and green to tie in the holiday theme to a luau treat!

 I made this Pineapple Punch for the party and it was a HUGE hit.
 I should have doubled the recipe for sure!

 Can’t have a Hawaiian themed party without Hawaiian Punch 😉